5-Ingredient Low Carb Chocolate Pudding (Dairy Free)

 For this recipe, you are simply going to combine the coconut milk, cocoa powder, Gentle Sweet, and vanilla in a saucepan on the stove.

-Whisking it well prevents any clumps and ensures a smooth pudding.
-Then you “bloom” the gelatin (see full instructions in the recipe card) to help it dissolve easily in the hot pudding mixture.
-Add the gelatin to the pudding mixture, then pour into 4 ramekins (this is a super cute set)!
+Then you "bloom" the gelatin (see full instructions in the recipe card) to help it dissolve easily in the hot pudding mixture.

 Next, add a layer of Saran wrap directly on top of each pudding (see photo below).
 This keeps the pudding from forming a "skin" on the top layer.